the-gomps/gomps-game-configs/README.md

 There will always be games that don't work perfectly with the default GOMPS settings.
 This repo hosts good GOMPS settings for specific games.

-File names have the format `[game-slug].json`.
-The game slug is generated from the game exe name, and you can find it in the BepInEx console where it says `Getting game settings from https://gomps-settings.pages.dev/[game-slug].json`.
-I'll make this clearer later 🙏
+File names have the format `[game-id].json`.
+The game ID can be found in Gomps Manager, next to the game's name.
+For example, for the game "Grow Home", the entry looks like `Grow Home  Legacy MONO x86  ID: growhome`.
+In this case, the ID is just `growhome`, and the settings file would be `growhome.json`.